spryker/spryker-docs/docs/scos/user/features/202108.0/spryker-core-back-office-feature-overview/spryker-core-back-office-feature-overview.md

 To *authenticate as a regular Back Office user*, you should have the Back Office user account.
 See [Managing users](/docs/scos/user/back-office-user-guides/{{page.version}}/users/managing-users/creating-users.html) to learn how you can create and manage Back Office user accounts.

-You can also enable your users to sign in from a third-party service set up for your project.
+You can also let your users sign in from a third-party service set up for your project.
 The third-party sign-on uses the [OpenID](https://en.wikipedia.org/wiki/OpenID) protocol for authentication.

 {% info_block infoBox %}